-Compliance with the Americans with Disabilities Act (ADA)
+Compliance with the Americans with Disabilities Act (ADA) Act of 1990 (rev. 2008)

-MVP employees, business partners and contracted Providers must comply with ADA requirements, including compliance with Section 504 of the Rehabilitation Act which requires that electronic and information technology be accessible to people with disabilities and special needs.
-Web pages, portals and other electronic forms of communication are compliant with these standards.
-Any documents provided on Member-based portals are compliant with the Section 504 standards allowing the use of assistive reading programs.
+MVP employees, business partners, and contracted Providers must comply with ADA requirements, as amended, and including but not limited to compliance with Section 504 of the Rehabilitation Act of 1973 that prohibits discrimination in connection with service availability, accessibility, delivery and other administrative actions on the basis of disability.
+Members with disabilities must be provided with an equal opportunity to receive health program benefits and services.
+Amongst other responsibilities, MVP and Participating Providers must ensure that electronic and information technology be accessible to Members with disabilities and special needs.
+Web pages, portals and other electronic forms of communication need be compliant with these standards.
+Any documents provided on Member-based portals must also be compliant with Section 504 standards allowing the use of assistive reading programs.